Post-production of pages

 From version 1.0.0

-There are specific cases where you want your module code to be able to modify the markdown code of a page, without using macros.
-One typical example is when you wish to alter the pages generated e.g. by adding footer information at the bottom of each page, or header information at the top of each page, or any other operation..
+There are specific cases where you want your module code to be able to modify the markdown code of a page, without using the mechanism of variables and macros.
+One typical example is when you wish to alter the pages generated, e.g. by adding footer information at the bottom of each page, or header information at the top of each page.

-The proper time to do that, would be before or after the macros (Jinja2 directives) have been processed.
+The proper time to do so, would be before or after the macros (Jinja2 directives) have been processed.

 Technical note: a limitation of the macros mechanism

-To act on such cases that vary with each markdown page (and depend on each page, not on the general configuration), you may use the two hooks in your module, which are executed before the markdown is actually rendered:
+To act on such cases that vary with each markdown page (and depend on each page, not on the general configuration), you may use the two hooks in your module, which are executed before the markdown page is rendered into HTML:

-: just before the macros are rendered on a specific page (macros are still present).
-At this stage you can still insert text that contains macros.on_post_page_macros(env)
+1. on_pre_page_macros(env) : just before the macros are rendered on a specific page (macros are still present).
+At this stage you can still insert text that contains macros.

-: just after the macros are rendered on a specific page (macros have turned into their markdown equivalent).
-At this stage you can insert
+2. on_post_page_macros(env) : just after the macros are rendered on a specific page (macros have turned into their markdown equivalent).
+At this stage you can insert Markdown text or HTML, but no longer macros.

 Application to headers or footers